 Stronger steel and the interlocking slats make overhead coiling doors quite durable.
 Some other advantages of this type of garage door are:

 - They are hard to break into.
-The solid construction makes it challenging for a thief to defeat and enter the building.
+The solid construction makes it challenging for a thief to get past it to enter the building.

 - Some overhead coiling doors are available in insulated models, which combine metal and foam.
 The foam provides significant insulation, which keeps heat and cold out as needed.
 This means you save money on energy bills, as the HVAC system doesn’t have to work as hard.

-- Roll-up doors are known for keeping external noises out.
-This is a great boon to your business’s interior if it’s in a noisy industrial area or on a busy street.
+- Roll-up doors are keep external noises out – a great boon if your business is in a noisy industrial area or on a busy street.

-- Roll-up doors, typically made of heavy-duty aluminum or steel, are built to stand up to daily use.
-Aluminum doors in particular are rust-resistant; roll-up doors are also strong enough to withstand wind and hard rains.
-A quality roll-up door will last a long time.
+- Typically made of heavy-duty aluminum or steel, roll-up doors are built to stand up to daily use, and are strong enough to withstand wind and hard rains.
+Aluminum doors in particular are rust-resistant.

 At Sacs Door and Gate Corp. we can explain the difference between roll-up overhead doors and sectional doors, and help you decide which is the best for your operation.